We are pleased to announce the dates for The Podium Institute Annual Conference on Sports Medicine & Technology 2026:

 Thursday 24th and Friday 25th September

-This year’s event will take place in the University of Oxford’s newly opened Life and Mind Building, and will be hosted by the Podium Institute Director, Professor Constantin Coussios OBE FREng.
-Situated in the heart of Oxford, the Life and Mind Building is a state‑of‑the‑art facility that provides an outstanding environment for scientific exchange and will offer an exceptional setting for this year’s meeting.
+This year’s conference will take place in the University of Oxford’s newly opened Life and Mind Building, and will be hosted by the Podium Institute Director, Professor Constantin Coussios OBE FREng.
+Situated in the heart of Oxford, the Life and Mind Building is a state‑of‑the‑art facility that provides an outstanding environment for scientific exchange and will offer an exceptional setting for this year’s conference.

-Our call for abstract submissions will be announced in due course on our website and LinkedIn page.
-You can also stay up to date with our announcements by subscribing to our mailing list and following us on LinkedIn.
+Further announcements will be posted in due course on our website and LinkedIn page.
+You can also stay up to date with our announcements by subscribing to our mailing list.

 THEMES AND TOPICS